MireilleBF/RIMELBook/what-about-organization.md

   > @mbf : relativement au temps, les uns par rapport aux autres ? dans un système? entre les systèmes?, l'architecture?

-## Are dialetcs and caching highly coupled with other components  ?
+## Are dialects and caching highly coupled with other components  ?

 Here We'll examine the coupling between the caching and dialects components and the rest of the code base